DoctorFuchs/kiosk/README.md

 ## Information's
 This app is an assignment.
-The frontend is designed in German language (because it is an assignment from Germany).

 All comments, readme's or tips are in English.
 Therefor we are no English native speaker so feel free to submit your language improvements.